Richard Feachem, KBE, PhD, DSc(Med)

-Richard G A Feachem is Director of the Global Health Group at UCSF Global Health Sciences, Professor of Global Health at both the University of California, San Francisco and the University of California, Berkeley, and former Executive Director of Global Health Sciences.
+Professor Sir Richard Feachem is Director of the Global Health Group at the University of California San Francisco (UCSF) Institute for Global Health Sciences and Professor of Global Health at both UCSF and the University of California, Berkeley.
 He is also a Visiting Professor at London University and an Honorary Professor at the University of Queensland.

 From 2002 to 2007, Sir Richard served as founding Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria and Under Secretary General of the United Nations.
 From 1995 until 1999, Dr. Feachem was Director for Health, Nutrition and Population at the World Bank.
 Previously (1989-1995), he was Dean of the London School of Hygiene and Tropical Medicine.